Differentiable solver for time-dependent deformation problems with contact: Results

-We start our analysis with shape optimization problems without contact or friction forces.
+We start our analysis with shape optimization problems both without and with contact or friction forces.

-\paragraph{Static: Bridge} We fabricate a 2D solution to verify the correctness of our formulation and implementation.
+\paragraph{Static: Bridge With Fabricated Solution} We fabricate a 2D solution to verify the correctness of our formulation and implementation.
 Starting from the shape of a bridge (Figure~\ref{fig:bridge-shape}) we run a forward linear elasticity simulation with the two sides fixed and gravity forces.
 We now perturb the geometry of the rest pose and solve a shape optimization problem to recover the original rest pose, i.e. we remove the perturbation we introduced by minimizing the objective in \eqref{eq:obj:targetdeformation}.

-We use the same model for a more challenging problem (Figure \ref{fig:stress-bridge}): we use the same Dirichlet conditions and material model, replace the gravity forces by 3 Neumann conditions on the lower beams, and minimize the average stress \eqref{eq:obj:stress}.
+\paragraph{Static: Bridge} We use the same model for a more challenging problem (\cref{fig:stress-bridge}): we use the same Dirichlet conditions and material model, replace the gravity forces by 3 Neumann conditions on the lower beams, and minimize the $L^8$ norm of stress \eqref{eq:obj:stress}.
 To avoid trivial solutions we add a constant volume constraint (Section \ref{sec:volume_constraint}).
+The maximum stress is reduced from $68.789$ to $22.232$.

 \paragraph{Static: 3D Beam}